aung-than-soe/aung-than-soe/README.md

 - 🤔 I’m looking for help with job apportunity as a remote developer.
 - 🔭 worked as Junior Java Web Developer at [StartinPoint Pte Ltd | Singapore & Myanmar](http://www.startinpoint.com)
-- 🔭 worked as MERN Stack Developer at [Digit House](https://digithouse.co)
+- 🔭 worked as MERN Stack Developer at [Digit House Myanmar](https://digithouse.co)
 - 🔭 worked as Senior Java Developer at [SISTIC Singapore](https://www.sistic.com.sg)
 - ⚡  Currently, I'm looking for an opportunity, able to apply immediately.
 ---